 1. Choose the Right Leash and Collar

 Make sure the collar is the perfect fit by asking for professional help with sizing.
 It’s important that it’s not too tight nor too loose.
-A good rule of “thumb” is to be able to fit two fingers between the collar and your pup’s skin.
+A good guideline is to be able to fit two fingers between the collar and your pup’s skin.
 You may want to consider a harness instead of a collar to avoid neck strain from leash pulling.
-A harness is a good option for dogs with pushed-in faces that often experience breathing, trachea/throat problems, or have elongated, slender necks such as Pugs, Pomeranians, and Greyhounds respectively.
+A harness is a good option for dogs with short snouts like Pugs or breeds with elongated, slender necks like Greyhounds.

 As far as leashes go, there are a variety of materials and lengths available, so to make the right decision, you’ll want to test them out at the pet store with your dog present.
-A few things to consider – nylon leashes which are the most common may cause “leash burn” if you have a strong dog that pulls suddenly.
+A few things to consider – nylon leashes (which are the most common) may cause “leash burn” if you have a strong dog that pulls suddenly.
 Leather leashes are stronger, provide a natural give, and will soften with time.
-Chain leashes, which are an inexpensive choice, can be dangerous if a strong dog pulls and the leash is wrapped around your finger and could injure you or the dog if the weight of it falls hard on you or him.
+Chain leashes, which are an inexpensive choice, can be dangerous if a strong dog pulls and the leash is wrapped around your finger.
 Retractable or “flexi” leashes are designed to give dogs more freedom, but can be dangerous for a puppy as they provide the owner with much less control.
 “Reeling in” your pooch fast enough in an emergency is a challenge.
 Plus, the instinct of pulling the leash when your dog does something wrong could give you a severe rope burn if you were to grab that thin cord.
 We strongly advise against a retractable leash for a puppy in leash training.

 The length of the lead is also a factor to consider when choosing the right leash for you.
 If you live in the city, a 4-foot might be long enough to allow your dog to do his business while keeping him close to your side.
 If you live in a suburban setting and have a bit more space to walk, you may want to choose a 6-foot lead.